-Broader changes in IT environments around the world are changing the role that security plays and its place in the evolution of enterprise networking.
-For the past several decades, organizations have relied on traditional, trust-based networking models that have become more inflexible and insecure as new computing environments have emerged and evolved.
-This includes work environments, where today’s employees are not necessarily in the office on a daily basis, accessing local data center-based applications.
+Broader changes in IT environments around the world are changing the role that network security plays and its place in the evolution of enterprise networking.
+For the past several decades, organisations have relied on traditional, trust-based networking models that have become more inflexible and insecure as new computing environments have emerged and evolved.
+This includes work environments, where today’s employees are not necessarily in the office on a daily basis, accessing local data centre-based applications.
 Instead, there are now a wide range of broadly deployed, popular, cloud-based applications that are part of a larger overall shift in IT.
-In addition to the perimeter softening, security paradigms designed around the idea that users on the local area network (LAN) can be trusted are now considered high risk.
+In addition to the perimeter softening, network security paradigms designed around the idea that users on the local area network (LAN) can be trusted are now considered high risk.
 As this trend continues deeper into 2020, we are taking a closer look at five enterprise security predictions expected to impact networking as business needs and threats evolve.

 Increasing convergence of networking and security

 The network is now everywhere and most of the time, the backbone is the Internet itself, which heightens the demand for security.
 It is simply no longer possible to separate the network from the security stack.
 As a result, it is now time to think of the enterprise network as virtual, rather than physical, to ensure the perimeter follows the user no matter where they go.
-Industry thought leaders are converging architecture and standardizing around this approach.
+Industry thought leaders are converging architecture and standardising around this approach.

 While the Cloud is the first important step toward strengthening network security, it will not be enough.
-Cloud networking will soon be essential for delivering services effectively over a true "virtual private network."
+Cloud networking will soon be essential for delivering services effectively over a true “virtual private network”.

 People-centric over site-specific network security

-Secure Access Service Edge (SASE) technologies are a new option in network security that enable organizations to provide people-centric, manageable, ubiquitous, secure and agile access to networked systems, services and applications.
+Secure Access Service Edge (SASE) technologies are a new option in network security that enable organisations to provide people-centric, manageable, ubiquitous, secure and agile access to networked systems, services and applications.
 With SASE-based networking, end users are freed from the hassles and frustrations of traditional networking platforms and the need for repeated connections when they want to access distributed applications.

 SASE allows users to connect a single time to gain access to all IT-approved resources, regardless of location.
 People-centric SASE platforms rely on a dense network of PoPs around the world, and globally distributed users will connect to the closest PoP via their browser or through a thin client.
 As a result, users enjoy an upgraded experience compared to using a corporate VPN.